+Severe Nonattainment Area classification established 2032 as the attainment year for the 2015 Eight-Hour Ozone Standard.
 The 2020 SIP established air quality budgets for the 2015 ozone standard.
 The 2020 SIP included a voluntary Nonattainment Area classification change from Moderate to Severe Nonattainment Area for the 2015 Eight-Hour Ozone Standard.
 The new classification established 2032 as the attainment year and 2023, 2026, and 2029 as reasonable further progress demonstration years.
 The analysis years were selected to comply with 40 CFR 93.106(a)(1) and 93.118(a).
-According to these sections of the Conformity Rule, analysis years must include reasonable further progress demonstration years (2023, 2026, 2029), attainment year (2032), the horizon year of the plan's forecast period (2050), and no more than ten years between analysis years (2040).
+According to these sections of the Conformity Rule, analysis years must include reasonable further progress demonstration year of the plan's forecast period (2050), and no more than ten years between analysis years (2040).
+Additionally, the first horizon year (2023) must be within ten years from the base year used to validate the regional transportation model (2016).